openhive-network/devportal/_tutorials-javascript/hivesigner.md

 #### 7. Logout<a name="logout"></a>

-> In order to logout, you can use `revokeToken` function from sc2-sdk.
+> In order to logout, you can use `revokeToken` function from hivesigner.

 **That's all there is to it.**